ethereum/EIPs/EIPS/eip-tbd.md

 We introduce a new precompile named `prefetch`, which accepts an `accessList`.

-The `accessList` specifies a list of addresses and storage keys; these addresses and storage keys are added into the `accessed_addresses` and `accessed_storage_keys` global sets (introduced in [EIP-2929](./eip-2929.md)).
+The `accessList` specifies a list of addresses and local storage keys; these addresses and local storage keys are added into the `accessed_addresses` and `accessed_storage_keys` global sets (introduced in [EIP-2929](./eip-2929.md)).
 Similar to [EIP-2930](./eip-2930.md), prefetching data through this precompile incurs a gas charge, albeit at a reduced rate compared to accesses made outside of this list.

 ## Motivation